GoobyFRS/bluebotpc-web/pages/pc.md

 | Air-Cooled Full-Build | $160 |
 | AIO Full-Build | $200 |

 **Warranty Disclaimer:** Full-Build computers are backed by a 1-Year warranty.
 Guaranteed to be free of hardware and assembly defects.
-Void if used for Crypto-mining or evidence of water/liquid damage.
+Void if used for Crypto-mining or if there is evidence of water/liquid damage.

 ### Nikon Camera Services